jtlapp/kysely-code-sync/README.md

   https://github.com/kysely-org/kysely/tree/0.24.2
 ```

-## Implications of this Approach
+## Managing the Test Suite

-When `check-synced-code` reports differences, or when tests that `load-kysely-tests` has downloaded report test failures, you can't necessarily infer that there is a bug in your code.
-All you can infer is that a more recent release changed something that requires your attention, because the newer code is somehow incompatible.
+These tools should not be run as part of the test suite proper.
+Instead, they should be run when you wish to upgrade your project for a newer version of Kysely.

-Unlike a traditional test suite, a test suite that employs these commands can (almost certainly will) eventually break without your ever changing a line.
-This is by design.
-The folks who maintain Kysely are maintaining part of your test suite for you.
-You are getting some repo maintenance for free.
+Establish the Kysely release you would like to use and visit that release on GitHub to examine its code.
+Acquire the code you want to borrow and decide which tests of that release you wish to use.
+Use `load-kysely-tests` to locally install those tests and then adapt your borrowed code to get the tests to pass.
+Do not modify the downloaded test files.

-One downside is that you will have to continually maintain the repo as Kysely changes, in order to keep tests passing.
-But that's only a downside for you, not for your users.
+Now you have a project that builds and passes its tests.
+Commit the project to your repository, including the downloaded tests.
+Provide a script that runs this test suite but does not call `load-kysely-tests` or `check-synced-code`.

-Another downside is that a user who clones your repo and runs your tests may find that the tests do not pass.
-This does not look good.
-However, assuming that the tests did once pass, this is actually very good news for the user, as the user has just uncovered a potential problem that was not previously known, enabling the problem to be resolved and producing a more reliable product.
+Run the commands when you want to upgrade your project for compatibility with a more recent release of Kysely.
+When `check-synced-code` reports differences, or when tests that `load-kysely-tests` has downloaded report test failures, you can't necessarily infer that there is a bug in your project.
+All you can infer is that a more recent release changed something that requires your attention because the newer code is somehow incompatible.
+You are essentially collaborating with the folks who maintain Kysely.
+They are maintaining part of your test suite for you, but you have to periodically do the local integration work.

-To avoid these downsides, you can fix the Kysely installation to an exact version, such as by using the `=` prefix.
-Then you have complete control over whether tests pass and when to spend time getting your code working with the latest version of Kysely.
+It is probably unwise to run these commands as part of your test suite proper, because the tests could break on even patch updates to Kysely.
+It is not reasonable for you to immediately update the project for each new release, and it would not look good for a user to install your project, run the tests, and find that they fail.
+However, it may be helpful to provide a script that runs the commands using semantic versioning, so that users have a way to checking the project against the most recent version of Kysely with which it is supposed to be compatible.
+Collectively, your users could be running this check more often than you do, and they could be reporting to you when its time to work on an upgrade.

 ## License